How To Be A Sustainable Hotel: Go Greener

 You can apply the same approach to shampoo, soap, and other products you provide in guest rooms.
 You can even prefer providing refillable dispensers.

-This will also create a healthy working space for your cleaning team, part of sustainability initiatives.
+This will also create a healthy working environment for your cleaning team, contributing to sustainability initiatives.

 9. Create an eco-friendly garden

-Interestingly, all gardens are not eco-friendly.
+Interestingly, not all gardens are eco-friendly.
 Use biodegradable products against insects and learn how to attract bees, butterflies, and birds.
-Certain plants are more attractive for the creatures that maintain the ecosystem.
+Certain plants are more attractive to the creatures that maintain the ecosystem.
 Also, learn about the native plants in your region.
 Then, you can plant them to make your garden beautiful and sustainable.

 You can also use your compost to help your flowers flourish.
 For example, eggshells and coffee grounds feed your plants.